TaqsBlaze/NetWeb/README.md

 ### Customizing the Middleware

-You can modify or extend the behavior of **NetWeb** by tweaking the `ipFilter.js` middleware or adding your own custom rules.
+You can modify or extend the behavior of **ReqWeb** by tweaking the `ipFilter.js` middleware or adding your own custom rules.

 ---